Feuersteinium/feuerstein.dev/README.md

 # feuerstein.dev
-This is the source code of my Website.
+This is the source code of my website, build with [Astro](https://astro.build).
 The site is currently under heavy development and a placeholder is running instead of the website.
 The Code in this Repo is currently just some testing as i am still learning astro.

 The documentation section of my site can be found [here](https://github.com/feuersteinium/docs)